wapdat/data-sanitiser/README.md

 * Sanitising logs - re-write logs in-situ to remove PPI as an Infosec control
 * Data Loss Prevention - script it into your email server to sanitise outbound emails.
 Could definitley be done in Postfix without too many headaches

-_NB There is no absolute gurantee that this will remove all PPI information._
+_NB There is no guarantee that this (or any thing) will remove all PPI information._

 ## Stanford NER
 When I get time I'll plug in the Stanford NER, https://www.nltk.org/_modules/nltk/tag/stanford.html and see what happens with names.
 It will just be an inline check for names and organisations, and tokenise these.